 Government Releases Annual Financial Report

-The Department of Finance Canada today released the Annual Financial Report of the Government of Canada for 2017–18, which provides an overview of the Government's spending and revenue performance for the previous fiscal year and discusses the factors affecting these results.
+The Department of Finance Canada today released the Annual Financial Report of the Government of Canada for 2018–19.
+The report provides an overview of the Government’s financial results for the fiscal year ended March 31, 2019.

-- The Government posted a budgetary deficit of $19.0 billion for the fiscal year ended March 31, 2019, compared to an estimated deficit of $14.9 billion in the March 2019 budget.
+- The Government posted a budgetary deficit of $14.0 billion for the fiscal year ended March 31, 2019, compared to an estimated deficit of $14.9 billion in the March 2019 budget.

-- Annual Financial Report of the Government of Canada—2017–18
+- Annual Financial Report of the Government of Canada—2018-19

 - Frequently Asked Questions About the Annual Financial Report